aleshaleksey/fansys23/conditions-types.md

 #### Natural and Supernatural damage and abilities

 Damage can be either Nat or Sup.
 Nat damage first affects the target's SP, being at least partially absorbed, before before affecting HP.
 It generally affects the physical form.
 Sup damage is first buffered, at least in part, by an entity's MP, before affecting HP.
 It affects an entity's essence or spirit.
-Thus if an entity takes 10 "physical"[Sup] damage, the first, say, 7 points may be absorbed by MP, with the remaining 3 points doing HP damage.
+Thus if an entity takes 10 "fire"[Sup] damage, the first, say, 7 points may be absorbed by MP, with the remaining 3 points doing HP damage.
 The exact calculation for maximum Nat damage absorbed by SP is [CON + 2 x SP dice total], and is symmetrical for MP and Sup (see "[Resource Pools](base-rules.md#resource-pools)" section).

 Damage caused by mundane or martial abilities is Nat, unless the ability is very powerful, at which it may become Sup.
 Damage caused by magic, spells and other supernatural abilities is usually Sup, but may also be Nat on occasion.

 Some types of damage bypass both MP and SP, and attack HP directly.
-Entities that possess abilities that inflict these types of damage are extremely.
+Entities that possess abilities that inflict these types of damage are extremely dangerous.

 Nat abilities are fueled by SP dice.
 Sup damage is fueled by MP dice.